-The programme consists of the following elements:
+The course consists of the following elements:

-- carrying out your research and writing a thesis of 50,000 to 80,000 words.
+- Research thesis of 50,000 to 80,000 words.

 What qualifications do I need to be accepted?

 - AIB’s Master of Business Administration (MBA) with minimum Grade Point Average (GPA) of 5.0; OR

 - any Masters’ Degree (AQF Level 9) at Credit or higher-level with an appropriate research component (for example, research methods subject or research project); OR